Nuclear materials

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

-The import licensing requirement exists to prevent nuclear material that could be used to make an improvised nuclear device from falling into the wrong hands (i.e., a national security and nuclear non-proliferation concern).
-When the shipments are stopped at the border by radiation detectors, the accompanying import licence enables Border Force officials to determine its legitimacy and proceed accordingly.
+The import licensing requirement is not intended to restrict the quantity or value of imports.
+It exists to prevent unauthorised access to nuclear material that could be used to cause a national security or nuclear non-proliferation concern.
+The accompanying import licence enables Border Force officials to determine its legitimacy and proceed accordingly.

-Removing the import licensing requirement for relevant nuclear material would diminish ONR's ability to identify imports that should not take place, or add conditions or caveats to imports, to suitably check and address any concerns over the materials intended use for making an improvised nuclear device.
+Removing the import licensing requirement for relevant Nuclear Material would diminish ILB's ability to identify imports that should not take place, or add conditions or caveats to imports, to suitably check and address any concerns over the materials intended use to cause a national security or non-proliferation concern.
 For this reason, alternative methods have not been considered.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?

-The import licensing restriction on these materials (via their inclusion in the Annex to the Open General Import Licence), gives these materials "prohibited and restricted" status.
+The import licensing restriction on these Nuclear Materials via their inclusion in the Annex 1 of the OGIL, gives these materials "prohibited or restricted" status.
 This licensing restriction enables designated customs officials to use powers contained in the Customs and Excise Management Act 1979 (CEMA) to search for these materials at the border and to seize or detain imports if they reasonably believe them to be prohibited or restricted and if they suspect they are being imported illegally.

 Procedures